aosabook/500lines/template-engine/template-engine.markdown

 the products.
 Even the number of products isn't fixed: at another moment, there could be more or fewer products to display.

-One simple way to make this HTML would be to have string constants in our code, and join them together to produce the page.
+One way to make this HTML would be to have string constants in our code, and join them together to produce the page.
 Dynamic data would be inserted with string substitution of some sort.
 Some of our dynamic data is repetitive, like our lists of products.
 This means we'll have chunks of HTML that repeat,